brnomade/DeftPascalToolchain/README.md

 - ROM files for Mame - I am currently emulating a CoCo 2B -  http://www.colorcomputerarchive.com/coco/ROMs/MESS/

 For convenience I have assembled a DSK containing the Deft Pascal and AGS Library in a single disk ready for use with Mame.
 You will find it on this repository.

+How to Use:

+First step is to ensure you have all required software installed on your computer.
+You can find guides for that on the internet and on the discussion foruns of the respective softwares.

+In general terms:

+1. Mame

+Make sure Mame is installed on yourmachines.
+A front end is not needed for this toolchain.
+Make sure the CoCo roms are placed in the /ROM folder under the mame folder.
+To confirm installation is working, from a DOS prompt, go to Mame folder and simply run mame64.exe.
+You should get the Mame emulator native interface opening and a list containing the ROMs to choose.
+If you double click on the ROM (coco2b was used) and on [Start Empty] on the next screen you should get the cool radioactive green screen typical of a CoCo.
+As a final test, running following command from a DOS prompt and from the Mame folder must to runopen the emulated CoCo directly: mame64.exe coco2b